jxph025319/edx-documentation/en_us/shared/video/add_video_to_course.rst

    This name appears as a heading above the video in the LMS, and it identifies the video for you in Insights.
-If you do not enter a display name, the platform supplies “video” for you.
+If you do not enter a display name, the platform specifies “video” for you.

 .. only:: Partners